minhtrang7011/10000-questions/kafka.md

 10. `replication.factor`: This configuration is also used when creating a new topic.
 It defines the number of replicas that should be maintained for each partition.
 Replication provides fault-tolerance and data availability.

-Certainly!
-Here are some additional common Kafka configurations:

 11. `compression.type`: This configuration specifies the compression type for message payloads that are produced by the producer.
 Supported compression types include `none`, `gzip`, `snappy`, `lz4`, and `zstd`.
 Compression can help reduce network bandwidth and storage requirements.

 12. `fetch.min.bytes`: This configuration defines the minimum amount of data (in bytes) that the consumer requests from a broker in a single fetch request.
 If the broker has fewer bytes than this value, it waits until more data is available or the fetch.max.wait.ms time elapses.